rnag/rnag.github.io/_posts/2022-11-28-first-experience-at-reinvent.markdown

 In fact -- I also attended [PyCon] in-person earlier this year, and everyone (including me) was required to wear facial masks for the entirety of the conference -- in all the talks and lectures, and especially in the hallways and meeting areas of the [Salt Palace Convention Center](https://www.visitsaltlake.com/salt-palace-convention-center).

 The only place we were allowed to take off our masks was during lunch or breaktime, which made sense as -- normally -- people cannot consume drink or food with masks on.
-And yes, to summarize and clarify, this mandated requirement was indeed a mighty inconvenience, but honestly a necessary measure and precaution in these uncertain times -- speaking of the time periods (inclusive) of 2020-2022.
+And yes, to summarize and clarify, this mandated requirement was indeed a mighty inconvenience, but honestly a necessary measure and precaution in these uncertain times -- speaking of the period (inclusive) of 2020-2022.
 Indeed, I can now truly ascertain the benefits of it -- I did not catch COVID (or any other illness) while I was in Utah, attending PyCon, earlier this year.

 ![](https://media-cldnry.s-nbcnews.com/image/upload/rockcms/2022-09/220914-covid-vaccination-germany-al-1118-f9b617.jpg){: width="77%"}